PrestaShop/prestashop.github.io/news/_posts/2019-10-10-about-overriding-system.md

 # About the future of the overriding system of PrestaShop

-TLDR; the system is deprecated and not usable anymore in the back office and deprecated/discouraged in the front office.
-It will be removed in the next major version of PrestaShop in its original form.
+TLDR; the overrides system is deprecated in 1.7.
+It's not fully usable in the back office, and using it the front office is discouraged.
+It will be removed in the next major version of PrestaShop.

 ## What are the overrides?